Cooking Gorgeous

 How to Serve Turkish Doner Kebabs?

-The most popular way to serve döner kebabs in Turkey is to serve them with some sort of flat bread such as pita bread or lavash bread.
-You can fill them with sliced tomatoes, onions, lettuce, Turkish Pickled Red Cabbage, and green Turkish chilies.
+The most popular way to serve döner kebabs in Turkey is to serve them with some sort of flat bread, such as Laffa- Iraqi Flatbread or lavash bread.
+You can fill them with sliced tomatoes, onions, lettuce, pickles, and green Turkish chilies.
 Traditionally, doner wraps don't include a sauce, but I love adding Shawarma White Sauce or chili sauce over the top.

 Another popular way to serve doner kebabs is to serve them over rice along with some fresh crunchy vegetables or a bowl of Turkish Acili Ezme Salad.